RhinoHealth/user-resources/examples/nvflare/regression-glm-coeff/README.md

     - `y_values`: List of the y values to use in the model.
 Should always be used with `x_values`.
 Should not be used if `formula` is used`.
   - `config_fed_server.json` - The standard NVFlare federated server config.
 - `custom` - This is the standard NVFlare directory for custom model code, containing the code for the regression model (reading the input data from the `/input` folder in order to work with FCP)
   - `coeff_optimizer.py` - The custom code used for optimizing and aggregate each client's results for the GLM coefficient estimation model.
-This code is used by the server to aggregate the results from each client by a known optimizing, and examples are provided for Nethon-Raphson (labeld as "NR") and IRLS.
+This code is used by the server to aggregate the results from each client by a known optimizing, and examples are provided for Newton-Raphson (labeled as "NR") and IRLS.
 - `Dockerfile` - This is the Dockerfile to be used for building the container image with pip
 - `requirements.txt` - The python requirements for this project when building with pip
 <br><br>